istarlet/buddy_bass_tournament/README.md

 `Read in data from a local csv, excel file, json, or any other file type.`

-Read in five excel files with data from my dad's "Buddy Bass Tournament".
+I read in an excel file with data from my dad's "Buddy Bass Tournament".

 ## 2. Manipulate and Clean Your Data
 `Use built-in pandas or numpy functions to do things like remove 0’s and null values where they don’t belong in your dataset.`